hack-technicolor/hack-technicolor/docs/Hack Type 1&2.md

 bank_2
 ```

-!!! hint "Move to *state B* now!"
+!!! hint "If you are not on *State A*, move to *State B* now!"
-    To let you end up in the following *optimal* bank plan we need to move your gateway into *state B*, if it's not there already.
-Otherwise, you can continue from *state A* as well, but you won't go for the *optimal* bank plan.
-Going for optimal bank later is possible, but extra steps are required.
+    To follow the *optimal* bank plan configuration, we need to swap your Gateway to *State B*.

 Run these commands to move from *state A* to *state B*: